TomekBarabasz/learning-julia/README.md

-# julia-5G
+# learing-julia
-This is a project for join learning of 5G and Julia programming language, i.e. implementing all essential 5G components using Julia.
+This is a project for learning ofJulia programming language, statistics, data science and 5G / wireless communication stuff.